Foundation Stock Service

 Following World War II, the breed club ceased functioning and remained out of action until breeder Michel Comte achieved a specimen worthy of registration in the French studbook in 1970.

-This rare breed is currently part of the Foundation Stock Service, which is in the pre-approval stage for the American Kennel Club and will be accepted properly once sufficient numbers are met.
+This rare breed is currently part of the Foundation Stock Service, which is the pre-approval stage for the American Kennel Club and will be accepted properly once sufficient numbers are met.

 Pointing dogs are called so as they are used by hunters to spot prey and then ‘point’ the hunter in the right direction both with their nose and with their loud, sharp bark.